 Explore beautiful Lake Atitlan and the indigenous towns on its shores.
 These are great places to see the beauty and variety of the Mayan culture.
 Every town has a distinct Mayan dress with patterns and colors that represent the traditions and heritage of that village.

-Early in the morning you will be transported by boat to Panajachel for transport overland to Cobán.
-Cobán is rich with dense cloud forests, sparkling waterfalls, and spectacular cave systems.
+Early in the morning you will be transported by boat to Panajachel for transport over land to Cobán.
+Cobán is rich with dense cloud forests, sparkling waterfalls and spectacular cave systems.
 It is an area of exceptional beauty.

 Semuc Champey is a natural limestone bridge extending 500 meters above the Cahabón River.
-In this subtropical, humid forest you will find 7 emerald swimming pools.
+In this humid subtropical forest, you will find 7 emerald swimming pools.
 The pools range from 1 to 3 meters deep and are fed by natural springs from the mountains.

 The Cahabón River passes underground at the entrance of Semuc Champey and resurfaces at the start of the hiking trail.
 This unique natural wonder shows you dozens of tropical shades ranging from pale emerald green to deep sapphire blue.
 On the way back to Cobán you can also visit the Lanquin Caves.
 These majestic caves are located in a protected area.
-They are peppered with rooms, corridors, chambers, and rock formations.
+They are peppered with rooms, corridors, chambers and rock formations.
 This is also a thriving bat habitat.

-In the morning, you will be transported from Coban to Flores Island.
+First, you will be transported from Coban to Flores Island.
 Located in Lake Petén Itzá, Flores Island is a truly memorable attraction.
 A natural launching-off point for visits to nearby Mayan ruins, Flores Island is a perfect place to recharge after day trips spent exploring ancient archaeological sites.

-In the afternoon, you will take a boat tour to see more of the lake.
+In the afternoon, you will take a boat ride to see more of the lake.
 Birdwatchers and animal lovers of all kinds will enjoy the chance to see more of this wildlife preserve.
-You may also have the chance to visit a full veterinary hospital in the jungle, accessible by boat.
+You may also have the chance to visit a full veterinary hospital in the jungle, only accessible by boat.

 Tayazal is located on a peninsula on the shores of Lake Peten Itza.
-This Mayan city is famous was one of the last to fall to the Spanish conquistadors.
+This Mayan city is famous as being one of the last to fall to the Spanish conquistadors.
 During your hike through the archeological site, you will have the chance to observe a great variety of birds and get a break from the heat in the shade of majestic Spanish cedars filled with howler monkeys.